 - 8:00 am: Holy CommunionService follows the Book of Common Prayer

 - 10:00 am: The Parish EucharistThe main act of worship for the whole community.
 Children's groups and a crèche run concurrently.
-Sunday lunch is served at 12.15 pm for those who would like to stay.
-Preacher: to be confirmed.
+Refreshments are served after the service.

 Tag Archives: marriage

 Dealing with difference Two weeks ago Anne Padget spoke movingly and powerfully about her distress at the decision of the meeting of Anglican primates to put the Episcopal Church of the USA on probation in particular because of their … Continue reading

 1. Whether Love is Destroying Marriage Several modern writers on marriage claim that marriage is being destroyed by love.
 That is a very strange opinion!
 Once marriage was a formal institution, they say, conferring rights and duties, roles and responsibilities. … Continue reading